- 1 Introduction and plea

 field by pressing

-For a big gun station, where correct reception of the exchange is (almost) guaranteed, you can
+For a large station, where correct reception of the exchange is (almost) guaranteed, you can

 automatically shift focus to the exchange field after having sent the exchange by enabling the

-- With the cursor in the callsign field,
+- with the cursor in the callsign field send S&P F1

-- With the cursor in an empty or incorrectly filled exchange field send S&P F6
+- with the cursor in an empty or incorrectly filled exchange field send S&P F6

-- with the cursor in a filled exchange field,
+- with the cursor in a correctly filled exchange field send S&P INSERT

 You can find more information on ESM in the Data entry menu section.